yokecd/docs/src/content/docs/yokecd.md

 dockerAuthSecretName: my-secret # see below
 yokecd:
   resources: {}                 # normal limits and requests for the yokecd-plugin container.

 yokecdServer:
-  cacheTTL: 1h                  # default is 24h.
-Setting it to 0 reduces the cache to its collection time
+  cacheFS: /tmp                 # optional: default is "/tmp".
+However, you may choose move your cache to another location.
-  cacheCollectionInterval: 5s   # default is 10s.
-This is the interval at which the cache will check and remove wasm modules from memory
+                                # This cache avoids duplicate module downloads and avoids compiling modules from scratch.

   resources: {}                 # normal limits and requests for the yokecd-server container
 argocd: {}                      # values are passed directly to the argocd chart
 ```